collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Aa user will come across a shared repository that he or she does not have access to and fork it to contribute.
-Mission critical project would not want just anyone to be able to go into the repo and changes things, -->
+Mission critical project would not want just anyone to be able to go into the repo and changes things,

+There is often a level of trust involved, for instance, if you are added to an organization as a maintainer of a critical project.
+-->

 </td></tr>